-alternative character string specifying the alternative hypothesis, must be one of "mixed", permitted as synonyms for "either", "up" and "down" respectively.

-"either", "up" or "down". "two.sided", "greater" and "less" are also type character string specifying whether the statistics are signed (t-like, "t") or unsigned (F-like, "f") or whether the function should make an educated guess ("auto").
-If the statistic is unsigned, then it assume that larger statistics are more significant.

-ranks.only logical, if TRUE only the ranks of the statistics are used.
+index index vector for the gene set.
+This can be a vector of indices, or a logical vector of the same length as statistics or, in general, any vector such that statistic[index] gives the statistic values for the gene set to be tested. statistics vector, any genewise statistic by which genes can be ranked. alternative character string specifying the alternative hypothesis, must be one of "mixed", "either", "up" or "down". "two.sided", "greater" and "less" are also permitted as synonyms for "either", "up" and "down" respectively. type character string specifying whether the statistics are signed (t-like, "t") or unsigned (F-like, "f") or whether the function should make an educated guess ("auto").
+If the statistic is unsigned, then it assume that larger statistics are more significant. ranks.only logical, if TRUE only the ranks of the statistics are used. nsim $number\ of\ random\ samples\ to\ take\ in\ computing\ the\ p-value.\ Not\ used\ if\ ranks.\ only=TRUE.$ other arguments are passed to geneSetTest.

-nsim number of random samples to take in computing the p-value.
-Not used if ranks.only=TRUE.

-... other arguments are passed to geneSetTest.